darcamo/darcamo.github.com/_posts/2014-08-01-the-first-post.md

 # Defining new HTML tags #

-If you want to add new HTML tags that you can use when creating posts, edit the `public/css/poole.css' file to add the tag.
-For instance, I have added the tat 'kbd' in 'poole.css' and used extensivelly in the post "[Using Ebib to manage Bibtex files]({% post_url 2014-09-06-using-ebib %})" to typeset keyboard keys.
+If you want to add new HTML tags that you can use when creating posts, edit the `public/css/my\_additions.css' file to add the tag.
+For instance, I have added the tat 'kbd' in 'my\_additions.css' and used extensivelly in the post "[Using Ebib to manage Bibtex files]({% post_url 2014-09-06-using-ebib %})" to typeset keyboard keys.